starksinclair/Multi-LLM-Agent-system/README.md

 # HealthConnect: Multi-Agent Medical Question Answering System

-HealthConnect is a cutting-edge web application designed to provide accurate, reliable, and validated answers to medical questions by leveraging a sophisticated multi-agent Large Language Model (LLM) pipeline integrated with comprehensive web and medical literature search capabilities.
+HealthConnect is a web application that delivers accurate, reliable, and medically validated answers to user questions by leveraging a multi-agent Large Language Model (LLM).
+It integrates with Model Context Protocol (MCP) servers to perform comprehensive web and medical literature searches, ensuring responses are grounded in up-to-date and trustworthy information.

 ## 🧠 Architecture and How It Works